-What type of car should I buy
+What kind of car should I buy?

 What type of car should I buy?
 Here’s what you should value and look for in a vehicle